TAO Toolkit Quick Start Guide

 condaenvironment.

-Follow the instructions in this link to set up a Conda environment using Miniconda.
+Follow the instructions in this link to set up a conda environment using a miniconda.

 Activate the